About us

 Because, with a little bit of lotto, we can all add a lot of hope to everyone living in WA.

-Our organisation
+Our values

-Our vision, mission and values
+Our values

 At Lotterywest, our values guide our behaviours, and the way we interact with our customers and each other.
-We work with four core values underpinning all that we do; to be responsible, empowered, working together and make a difference.
+We work with four core values underpinning all that we do;

-Our board
+Our Board

-Overseeing our business is a six-member Board of Commissioners appointed by the Government.
+Overseeing our business is a Board of Commissioners appointed by the Government.
 The Board is the ‘accountable authority’ under the Lotteries Commission Act for all aspects of our business operations.
 The Board has the responsibility for making recommendations to the Premier of WA for approval of the grants which Lotterywest makes directly to community and charitable organisations.

 Ms Rubini Ventouras joined the Board in June 2021.
 Rubini brings more than 20 years of international experience in legal and commercial sectors.
 Appointed as a Trustee of the WA Museum in July 2012, she is also a member of the WA Museum’s Audit and Finance Committee.
 Rubini holds a Bachelor of Law and Bachelor of Commerce (Accounting), and is admitted to practice law in the Western Australia and High Court of Australia.
 She is currently General Counsel at Australian Capital Equity.